redteam-project/bq-nvd/README.md

-# BigQuery National Vulnerability Database (bq-nvd)
+# BigQuery National Vulnerability Database Mirror (bq-nvd)

 This project mirrors the [National Vulnerability Database](https://nvd.nist.gov/) (NVD) in Google Cloud BigQuery.

+Why would you want to do this?
+While the NVD's website has nice query features, there are advantages to having the entirety of NVD in a SQL-compliant data warehouse.
+This also enables you to join the NVD dataset with other datasets.

 You can query the Red Team Project's public dataset (red-team-project:bq_nvd.nvd) as an authenticated cloud user.
 Or you can run your own bq-nvd mirror in your GCP project.
-See the Usage section for more details.
+See the [Usage](#Usage) section for more details.

 ## GCP Setup